-Management has performed an analysis of the activities and transactions subsequent to September 30, 2017, to determine the need for any adjustments to and/or disclosures within the audited financial statements for the year ended September 30, 2017.
-Management has performed their analysis through June 21, 2018, the audit completion date.
+Management has performed an analysis of the activities and transactions subsequent to September 30, 2019, to determine the need for any adjustments to and/or disclosures within the audited financial statements for the year ended September 30, 2019.
+As a result of the spread of COVID-19, economic uncertainties have risen which are likely to negatively impact operating results, though such potential impact is unknown at this time.
+Management has performed their analysis through June 15, 2020, the audit completion date.